RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #3

+I took a 30 min stretching shower after jogging in place.
+It was not as active as dancing yesterday, but I did a few squat like things to improve my thighs a bit and I'm trying to gain back some flexibility so bending to touch the floor is a goal for me to track.

 ## #2

 Did my jog in place shower routine thing again.
 And it was much easier today.